How to Get 100 Google Reviews in 90 Days

 Turn Negatives Into Positives

-A well-handled bad review can actually increase bookings.
+A well-handled bad review can actually be a game changer for appointments.
 It shows you’re real, you care, and you fix problems.

-Potential clients know no business is perfect.
+Potential patients know no practice is perfect.
 What they want to see is how you respond when things go wrong.

 Advanced Tactics That Accelerate Growth